-One of the most persistent myths about buying a home is the notion that you need to, or at least should, put 20 percent down.
-The truth is, you don't need anywhere near that much.
+Do you need to put 20 percent down on a mortgage?
+Should you?
+That's one of the most persistent myths about buying a home.
+The truth is, in most cases you don't need anywhere near that much.

-True, there are certain advantages to making a down payment of at least 20 percent down if you're in a position to do so.
+True, there are certain advantages to making at least a 20 percent down payment if you're able to do so.
 But holding off on buying a home until you've saved that much is not only unnecessary, it will likely end costing you more over the long run - perhaps a lot more.

 Better terms vs. opportunity cost